3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 > [!TIP]
 > If employing a z-hop ramp, you will likely want to set a fast speed in the `z_hop_speed` parameter similar to your normal printer x/y travel speed.
 Klipper will always limit your z travel speed to the speed defined in your [printer] section and thus this will not accidentally try to move vertically faster than possible.
 If you are not using a ramp then then `z_hop_speed` can be your desired vertical movement only.

-Finally, the acceleration of the travel move when performing a ramp z-hop is set to the maximum between your [printer] `max_accel` value and 10k mm/sec2.
-This overrides the acceleration used to print the last feature before the tool change (usually external walls) and restores it back to your slicer set acceleration after the z hop move is done.
+Finally, the acceleration of the travel move when performing a ramp z-hop is set with `z_hop_accel`.
+Since klipper will limit the speed and accelaration of the z-axis movement you should set to your desired travel speed.
+This overrides the acceleration used to print the last feature before the tool change (usually external walls) and restores it back to your slicer set acceleration after the z-hop move is done.
 However, make sure your [printer] `max_accel` value is set within the mechanical limits of your printer!

 <br>